LaunchCodeEducation/web-fundamentals/studios/flicklist/2/README.md

     > I want to cross off ___ from my Watchlist.

-    where the blank is an input text field in which the user can specify the movie she wants to cross off.
+    where the blank is an input text field in which the user can type in the title of the movie she wants to cross off.

 2. **Handle the form submission.** Fill in the function called `crossoff_movie` with the necessary code to handle incoming submissions and respond appropriately.
 You should display a confirmation message like: